w3c/verifiable-credentials/WorkMode/getting-started.md

 [*“Introduction to Basic GitHub Contribution”*](https://iherman.github.io/misc-notes/docs/BasicGitHubContributionIntro) may be of help.)

-Once you have your GitHub account name, **send this name to ivan@w3.org, or to one of the chairs**, who will add you to the Working Group’s “GitHub team” (in GitHub‘s jargon).
-That would enable you to be asked personally to review or be assigned to issues, or to edit the wiki pages.

 You should also "link" your GitHub account to your W3C account; this can be done by going to the
 [relevant page](https://www.w3.org/users/myprofile/connectedaccounts) on